 The six applications selected went through four rounds of evaluation, assessing basic eligibility, the content of the idea with respect to innovativeness, scalability, transformational potential, and commercial viability, then screening for commitment and fit with the program modality, ending with Game Day! on Saturday, January 21, a full day evaluation in which the final 25 applicant teams were invited to an innovative game in Shiro Meda and Entoto which tested their creativity, confidence, passion, coachability, resourcefulness, emotional intelligence, humility, and problem-solving.
 The applicants were assessed by the blueMoon team as well as invited blueMoon partners, including DOT Ethiopia, R&D Group, and Mowgli Foundation (UK).
 In addition, blueMoon invited a well-known youth agricultural entrepreneur from Kenya, 25 year-old Rita Kimani, co-founder of FarmDrive, to join the panel of evaluators.
 “We find blueMoon’s approach exceptional and the dedication of its team to this venture to be very professional and innovative, from our experience of 9 years working with business incubators around the world, and we are delighted to provide mentorship development as a partner to blueMoon,” stated Kat Bury, CEO of Mowgli Foundation.

-(1) Luminous solar drying (co-founders: Kaleb Bahru, Yetemgeta Fantu)
+(1) Solar fruits and vegetable drying (co-founders: Kaleb Bahru, Yetemgeta Fantu);

-(3) i-Corner agri-management system (Barnabas Solomon Belete, Habtamu Kapital Kazero, Kaleb Gigar Tesfaye)
+(3) Virtual agri-management system (Barnabas Solomon Belete, Habtamu Kapital Kazero, Kaleb Gigar Tesfaye);

-(6) Bio-organic fertilizer production (Biruk Girma, Biniyam Wendwesen, and Birhane Abrhaley).
+(6) Bio-organic fertilizer production (Biruk Girma, Biniyam Wendwesen, Birhane Abrhaley).